 Surrey is packed with famous golfing names and more Golf Monthly Top 100 courses than any other county.
-Away from the limelight, there is an extremely strong supporting cast and Purley Downs Golf Club is blessed with a scenic and enjoyable course that is kept in excellent condition.
+Away from the limelight, there is an extremely strong supporting cast and Purley Downs Golf Club is blessed with a very attractive, interesting and enjoyable course that is kept in excellent condition.

 It was designed by JH Taylor of Royal Birkdale fame, and unusually, the course opens with a short hole… but what a par 3!
 It’s an absolute beauty played from high on the slope just outside the clubhouse down to a green surrounded by bunkers and run-offs.

-You then climb to the second tee before working your way up the hole to the green which will come as some relief as it will generally play a fair bit longer than its yardage.
+There is a short climb to the second tee before you work your way up the hole to the green which will come as some relief as it will generally play quite a bit longer than its yardage.

-The 3rd runs right to left, and the 4th is the second short hole before you encounter the first par 5 which is probably reachable for the longer hitters, but certainly not me!
+The 3rd runs right to left, and the 4th is the second short hole before you encounter the first par 5 which is probably reachable for the longer hitters, though obviously not me!

-A pair of very strong par 4s come next, and the 8th is another appealing and unusual par 3 which plays deceptively long as the cross bunker is some 70 yards short of the centre of the green.
+A pair of strong par 4s come next, and the 8th is another very appealing and quite unusual par 3 which plays deceptively long as the cross bunker is a long way short of the centre of the green.

 The drive at the 9th is inviting but you will probably need an extra club for the approach as it is up the slope.

-The par-4 11th takes you to the lowest point of the course where the second and final long hole hugs the railway line to the right.
+The par-4 11th takes you to the lowest point of the course where the second of the two long holes hugs the railway line to the right.
 Shaping a shot from right to left here can be a real bonus, and it is one of many attractive holes played to a green cut into the hillside.

 The next two head up and down the slope and you then come to the final par 3.
 Although short, it is vital both to be straight, and to select the correct club.